LORD OF THE DANCE - FRANCIS’ STORY

 Q: Were schooldays good days for you?

 FL: Oh yeah, of course.
 I learnt a lot.
 It was nice because I was into performing arts and there were avenues at Parade for me to explore.
-There was an annual musical every year which I always looked forward to, which is was always my favourite time of year.
+There was an annual end of year ball which I always looked forward to, which is why end of year was always my favourite time of year.
 I also remember that Vanessa Fox established Rhythm & Poetry and I danced in that a couple of times.
 In the final couple of years, Sue Lindsay started Rock Eisteddfod, which was all dancing, and I also got involved.

 Q: Were you always a dancer?